 Every student has different needs, and offering more positive adult interaction and academic support helps to create equitable access to opportunity.
 Current in-school programming includes:

-RAWK Writers' Room (RWR) — In partnership with Maple Street Middle School, RWR offers support for classroom teachers by providing a RAWK facilitator overseeing a team of volunteers giving students supplemental one-on-one and small group time during the school day.
-In addition, RWR allows teachers to split larger classes into multiple teams in order to alleviate some of the stresses caused by large class sizes.
-The RWR team supports in-class curriculum, provides tutoring, feedback, and inspiration, while students enjoy more of their classroom teacher's individualized attention.
+RAWK Readers' Room (RWR) — In partnership with Kalamazoo Public Schools, RRR offers support for classroom teachers by providing a RAWK staff member overseeing a team of volunteers giving students supplemental one-on-one and small group time during the school day.
+In addition, RRR allows teachers to split larger classes into multiple teams in order to alleviate some of the stresses caused by large class sizes.
+The RRR team supports in-class curriculum, provides tutoring, reading, and inspiration, while students enjoy more of their classroom teacher's individualized attention.
 This small-group, project-based learning encourages voice, improves basic skills, and creates opportunities for the development of meaningful intergenerational relationships.
 There is currently a RRR in Lincoln School for International Studies.

 Your name in lights — that's pretty exciting.
 But your words printed in a book?
 That's the absolute best!
 Nothing validates and celebrates young voices more than providing opportunities for them to publish their work.
 As working together to create something is at the core of what we do, many of our camps, programs, and workshops culminate in a published piece, be it a magazine, a bound anthology, or a self-published zine.